 PEDERSEN: That’s Tom Curry.

 CURRY: Hi, I'm Tom Curry.
-I'm a partner in the banking practice at Nutter McLennen & Fish in Boston, Massachusetts.
-I formerly served as Comptroller of the Currency from 2012 to 2017.
+I'm a partner in the banking practice at Nutter McClennen & Fish in Boston, Massachusetts.
+I formerly served as Comptroller of the Currency from 2012 to 2017

 PEDERSEN: And in 2015, while he was running the OCC during the Obama Administration, his team came up with what became known as the special purpose national charter for fintech companies — or, more simply, as the national fintech charter.